2011–12 in Hong Kong football: 2013 AFC U-22 Asian Cup qualification

 Hong Kong U-22 will participate in 2013 AFC U-22 Asian Cup qualification from 23 June 2012 to 3 July 2012 in Laos.
 Hong Kong is in group F along with China PR, North Korea, Cambodia, Laos and Thailand.
 They will play in a one-round league format and the top two teams of each group will qualify for the tournament proper along with the best third-placed team in all the groups.
 All the matches of group F is held in Laos.

 Hong Kong U-21

 Friendly against Russia U-19

 The match was to celebrate the official opening of the newly renovated Mong Kok Stadium.

 Exhibition matches

-2012 Asian Challenge Cup
+2012 Asian Cup

-2012 Asian Challenge Cup, also known as Nikon Asian Challenge Cup 2012, is the annual football event held in Hong Kong in Lunar New Year.
+2012 Asian Cup, also known as Nikon Asian Cup 2012, is the annual football event held in Hong Kong in Lunar New Year.
 South China are the host of the tournament.
 Seongnam Ilhwa Chunma from South Korea, Guangzhou Evergrande from China and Shimizu S-Pulse from Japan are invited to participate in this tournament.
 Each team will play a semi-final match in the first match day.
 Losers of semi-final matches will play in the third place match while winners will play in the final in the second match day.
 Seongnam Ilhwa Chunma are the champions after defeating Shimizu S-Pulse in the final.